Samsung/grunt-cordova-sectv/README.md

 3. `npm install`
 4. `npm install {{Local or git path to this project}}`

-# How to Build and Package at the time
+# How to Build and Package at once
 1. `grunt` at the root directory of your cordova project

 # How to Build